tree-sitter/py-tree-sitter/README.md

 assert cursor.node.type == "function_definition"
 ```

+> [!IMPORTANT]
+> Keep in mind that the cursor can only walk into children of the node that it started from.

 See [examples/walk_tree.py] for a complete example of iterating over every node in a tree.

 ### Editing